Our Youth Program

 - Tour current jail and the previous jail at the Hendricks County Historical Museum.

 - Understand the attitudes, viewpoints, and needs of other generations.

 - Communicate the health and social challenges facing Hendricks County.

 - Identify and share resources available to help address the basic needs of Hendricks County residents.

 - Identify ways I can be involved as a volunteer.

 - Explain the need for collaboration in leadership.

-- Explain the role of state government officials.
+- Explain the role of state and local government officials.